lauang/InShare/ASSIGNMENT-3.md

 **Identifying the issues**

-For simplicity we choose to stick with the current acces control model.
-This model uses an access control list, and discreationary access control.
-The "owner" decides who should have access to their resources.
-Currently any user with "READ" permission is considered an owner to some degree, this should be changed (need "WRITE" permission to share or introduce "SHARE" permission).
-Some permission checks are currently done at the frontend, these should be moved to backend.
-Another issue is that users can share notes with themselves and manipulate their rights.
-The application also has insecure direct object references, this issue relates to permission checks at the frontend instead of backend.

-For the first iteration, anyone with "WRITE" permission can share.

-**Issues**
+The current access control model uses a discreationary (to some degree) access control model, the author delegates who should have access to their resources.
+After the note is shared, any whom has now access to the note can share it further.
+This is flawed.
+Only the DELETE action is properly checked at the backend and other actions rely on the UI which is a bad practice.
+The system also has insecure direct object refrences which can be exploited without permissions, this problem is related to the lack of backend permission checks.

+**presented solutions**
+Iteration 1: limit sharing to those with write access, perform backend permission checks.
+Iteration 2: introduce Role based access control, fix flawed UI.

+**Issues IT1**

 - Limit share access to users with WRITE access
 - Ensure permission checks are handled at backend

-- Ensure users cannot share rights they don't have themself
+**RBAC (from assignment notes)**
+Plan for the creation of a Role Based Access Control (RBAC) for InShare:

+Include a new database schema for the roles and permissions.
+Remember to set up foreign keys, and add additional constraints where suitable.
+The roles should be:

+- "owner": Each note has a unique owner.
+Has read/write/delete permissions.
+Cannot be revoked, only transferred by the owner themselves.
+- "administrator": Has read/write/delete permissions.
+Can set roles (except owner).
+- "editor": Has read/write permissions.
+- "reader": Can only read the note.

+Plan which methods on the backend have to include checks for permssions, and how this will be coordinated with the UI.
+Change the UI so that the sharing mechanism uses the new roles.
+Include an option to transfer ownership of a note.
+How will you determine that the security of the access control mechanism has improved?

 [Link to issue(s) created.](https://git.app.uib.no/Mathias.H.Ness/inshare/-/issues/9)